 We know many educators receive limited financial support for projects.
 In light of this, all our data about congress is publicly available.
-This means students can still play and benefit from Fantasy Congress, regardless of school funding.
-You can find instructions for how to play offline here.
+This means students can still play and benefit from Fantasy Congress, regardless of school budgets.
+Get started for free with instructions on how to play offline.

 Check out the video below for a quick overview of setting up a league, adding students, and creating teams.

 Fantasy Congress was designed with flexibility in mind, so there are a variety of set up options for the classroom.
 The resources below provide guidance on all the features available for classroom use.

 Students must have an account to use the website.
 You can create, edit, and remove student accounts as necessary.
 No personal information is required to create a student account, only a username and password.

 There are two methods for creating student accounts: